-It’s now clear that effective collaboration increases productivity as numerous studies have shown.
+It’s now clear the importance of collaboration within today's workplace.
+It increases productivity as numerous studies have shown.
 Enabling collaboration on the intranet allows remote workers to feel less isolated than they otherwise might when working from home.
 This means creating areas on the intranet where they can connect to and work with others.

 The intranet should provide:

 - Social tools so that remote workers can quickly find those that they need to speak to on the intranet without having to trawl through address books